-- increase our revenues by adding customers through long-term contracts and limiting customer cancellations and terminations; - offset unit price declines for our services with higher volumes of traffic delivered on our network as well as increased sales of our value-added solutions; - · prevent disruptions to our services and network due to accidents or intentional attacks; and - · maintain our network bandwidth and co-location costs and other operating expenses consistent with our revenues.
+- increase our revenue by adding customers through recurring revenue contracts and limiting customer cancellations and terminations; - offset unit price declines for our services with higher volumes of traffic delivered over our network as well as increased sales of value-added services; - prevent disruptions to our services and network due to accidents or intentional attacks; and - maintain our network bandwidth and co-location costs and other operating expenses consistent with our revenues.

-As a result, there is no assurance that we will achieve our expected financial objectives, including generating positive net income, in any future period.
+As a result, there is no assurance that we will achieve our expected financial objectives in any future period.

 Our management's discussion and analysis of our financial condition and results of operations is based upon our unaudited consolidated financial statements included elsewhere in this quarterly report on Form 10-Q, which we have prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP, for interim periods and with Regulation S-X promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-The preparation of these unaudited consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related items, including, but not limited to, revenue recognition, accounts receivable and related reserves, valuation and impairment of investments and marketable securities, goodwill and other intangible assets, capitalized internal-use software costs, impairment and useful lives of long-lived assets, tax reserves, loss contingencies and stock-based compensation costs.
+The preparation of these unaudited consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related items, including, but not limited to, revenue recognition, accounts receivable and related reserves, valuation and impairment of investments, marketable securities and note receivable, goodwill and acquired intangible assets, capitalized internal-use software costs, impairment and useful lives of long-lived assets, tax reserves, loss contingencies and stock-based compensation costs.
 We base our estimates and judgments on historical experience and on various other assumptions that we believe to be reasonable under the circumstances at the time they are made.
 Actual results may differ from our estimates.
-See the section entitled "Application of Critical Accounting Policies and Estimates" in our annual report on Form 10-K for the year ended December 31, 2011 for further discussion of our critical accounting policies and estimates.
+See the section entitled "Application of Critical Accounting Policies and Estimates" in our annual report on Form 10-K for the year ended December 31, 2012 for further discussion of our critical accounting policies and estimates.